Archan6el/NSA-Codebreaker-2024-Writeup/Task4.md

 This means that we're missing out on a whole lot of responses!

-I modified our already existing script to now allow us to specify what the query is.
-This allows us to clean up a malformed query we find and to individually get its response
+I modified our already existing script to now allow us to specify what the query is using the variable `cleaned_query`.
+This allows us to clean up a malformed query we find and to individually get its response.
+I save the responses to a file named `cleaned.txt`.

 <details>
 	<Summary><b>Click to expand solve-specific.py</b></Summary>